Skip to main content

 Notes

-• Repeating page numbers.
-If a page number repeats in the same book, add a prefix to the page number and the page id.
+• If a page number repeats in the same book, add a prefix to the page number and the page id.
 This can happen in books with multiple parts, courses, or lessons.

 • Unnumbered pages.
 Pages that are unnumbered, but part of the page number sequence must be included.
 Its id attribute must be part of the id sequence and its content must be empty.